How is speed measured?

 Avoid online traffic

 Broadband speed is affected by how many users are online at once.
-This is called a contention ratio and you should ask your supplier for the lowest ratio possible.
+This is called a contention ratio and you should ask your supplier for the lowest ratio available.

 You will probably enjoy a faster internet connection if you do the majority of your browsing or downloading during the day or late at night.